ietf-wg-cellar/matroska-specification/cellar-tags/tags_iana.md

 an optional Reference to a document describing the Element ID.

 The Name corresponds to the value stored in the `TagName` element.
-The Name **SHOULD** always be written in all capital letters and contain no space as defined in (#tag-formatting),
+The Name is written in all capital letters and contain no space as defined in (#tag-formatting),

 The Type corresponds to which element will be stored the tag value.